mysteryhunt/puzzle-editing/README.md

 Software for editing/testing puzzles for the
 [MIT Mystery Hunt](http://www.mit.edu/~puzzle/)

-Currently being hacked by Team Luck in preparation for the 2016 Hunt.
-Many thanks to our predecessors Random Fish (2015), Alice Shrugged (2014), and the long line of programmers who came before them.
+Currently being hacked by Setec Astronomy in preparation for the 2017 Hunt.
+Many thanks to our predecessors Team Luck (2016), Random Fish (2015), Alice Shrugged (2014), and the long line of programmers who came before them.

 # Developing Puzzletron